wanglab1/CGPA/README.md

 * __Multi-Gene Panel Discovery__: To address the complexities of gene pathways in cancer genomics, this feature enables the exploration of large groups of genes.
 By breaking down these groups into smaller, biologically relevant subsets through subnetwork analysis, CGPA allows for a deeper understanding of each gene's role and their interactions within the pathway.
 This approach helps to identify specific gene subsets associated with particular cancer traits.

-* __Immunotherapy Discovery__: The CGPA offers prognostic insights for single genes, gene pairs, and gene sets in immunotherapy datasets.
-Currently, we provide 43 datasets, with 15 of them containing survival information, and we are working on expanding the resources further.
+* __Immunotherapy Datasets__: The CGPA offers comprehensive gene prognostic exploration in immunotherapy datasets.
+The app includes all publicly available immunotherapy datasets, allowing users to analyze single genes, gene pairs, and gene sets.
+This resource is continuously updated to include new datasets and improve the breadth and depth of the available data for research.
 ## Single-Gene Prognostic Discovery
 <p align="center">
   <img width="1000"  src="Misc/Single_gene.png" alt="Overview of main functions in single-gene prognostic discovery">